ianxm/tracker/README.markdown

 ### tags

-tracker lets you tag metrics.  are shortcuts that let you select multiple metrics by one name.  for instance if you wanted to group pushups and pullups together, you could tag them with 'workout'.
+tracker has a little tagging support.  tags are shortcuts that let you group metrics together so that they can be selected with one name. for instance if you wanted to group pushups and pullups together, you could tag them with 'workout'.

     > tracker addtag workout pushups pullups
     added tag 'workout' to 'pushups'